 Threat Hunting Basics

-Threat hunting is the proactive practice of searching for hidden threats or malicious activity within an organization’s environment, before or after alerts are triggered.
+Threat hunting is the proactive practice of searching for hidden threats or malicious activity within an organization’s environment, before or sometimes after alerts are triggered.
 Its main goal is to uncover attacks early, reducing the dwell time, which is the period an adversary remains undetected in the network.

 Dwell time refers to the period an attacker remains undetected in your environment.
 Minimizing dwell time is critical because even a few hours of undetected activity can lead to stolen credentials, lateral movement, and data exfiltration.